dulldesk/notes/_notes/choco-dependencies.md

 Note that, should X depend on Y and Y depend on Z, this does not directly show that X depends on Z.

+Side note: `choco uninstall pkgname -x` force uninstalls a package's dependencies (in addition to the package itself), should no other installed packages be dependent on them.

 [reference](https://superuser.com/questions/1117789/is-there-a-way-to-list-all-chocolatey-packages-that-have-no-dependencies) [on Format-List](https://thomasrayner.ca/powershell-rules-for-format-table-and-format-list/)

 <script>